Confessions of a Cholera Girl

 (1:33 – 1:43)

-I have always done like pancakes and bacon and eggs and toast and all the what I would call like standard things.
+I’ve always done like pancakes and bacon and eggs and toast and all the what I would call like standard things.
 T-bone steaks just seem too fancy for breakfast.
 Maybe.

 (1:43 – 2:01)